Close

 Forum Moderators

-You can also contact the OCD Action Help and Information line to talk to or email someone who understands OCD.
+And please remember that you can also contact the OCD Action Helpline to talk to or email someone who understands OCD.

 Our Helpline volunteers provide confidential and unbiased help, information and support for people with OCD (and anyone who thinks they may have OCD).
-Most volunteers have personal experience of OCD and all understand how it can impact your entire life.
-Contact our Helpline by:
+Most volunteers have personal experience of OCD; all understand OCD and how it can impact your entire life.

-phone: 0300 636 5478 (this is a UK number).
+• phone: 0300 636 5478 (this is a UK number).

-email: support@ocdaction.org.uk
+• email: support@ocdaction.org.uk

-If you don’t live in the UK, look for groups near you on the International OCD Foundation (IOCDF) website.
+If you don’t live in the UK, you can look for groups near you on the International OCD Foundation (IOCDF) website.
 Look in the section “Find Help” and then under “Listing Types”, choose “Support Groups”: https://iocdf.org/

-And please remember that you’re never alone – OCD Action is here to help and support you.
+And please remember that you’re never alone – OCD Action is always here to help and support you.

 Forum Moderators